 where $P^{\sigma \mu \nu}$ is the non-metricity conjugate given by,

 with $Q_\sigma=Q^{\;\;\mu}_{\sigma \;\; \mu}$, and $\tilde{Q}_\sigma=Q^{\mu}_{ \;\; \sigma \mu}$.

-If torsion and non-metricity are null, the connection is equivalent to Levi-Civita connection which is metric compatible.
+If torsion and non-metricity are null, the connection is equivalent to the Levi-Civita connection which is metric-compatible.
 In symmetric teleparallel gravity, curvature and torsion are null and the non-metricity depends on metric and connection.

 Modified symmetric teleparallel gravity was introduced in Ref. \cite{BeltranJimenez:2017tkd} and the action reads,

 where $g$ is the determinant of the metric tensor $g_{\mu\nu}$, $\mathcal M$ is the space-time manifold, $f(Q)$ is a generic function of the non-metricity scalar $Q$ and $\mathcal{L}_m$ is the Lagrangian density of matter contents.